adrirubio/jekyll-theme-chirpy/_posts/2021-01-31-The_Rocket_League_Guide_part_1.md

 ### Freeplay Is Your Best Friend
 ![My camera settings](/assets/img/adrian-free-play.png)
-Ok so what I mean by this is, if you are an total beginner wich you probably are I recommend you freeplay!!!
+Ok so what I mean by this is, if you are an total beginner witch you probably are I recommend you freeplay!!!
 Just getting controle of your car and hitting the ball around easy as that.
 ##### Why Do This
 Because most lower ranked players don't use freeplay as much as I recommend you, just 10 minits a day.